shynsky/capybarastudios/src/pages/privacy.md

 _Last updated_: April 10, 2025

-Welcome to Capybara Studios (capybarastudios.com), operated by Marek Wituszynski Media Works (NIP: 8942767220), a sole proprietorship registered in Poland.
+Welcome to Capybara Studios (capybarastudios.com).
 Your privacy is important to us.
 This policy explains what data we collect, why we collect it, and how we handle it.

 ---

 ## 1. Who We Are

-**Business Name:** Marek Wituszynski Media Works
-**NIP (Tax ID):** 8942767220
-**Operating Brand:** Capybara Studios
+**Business Name:** Capybara Studios
 **Website:** [https://capybarastudios.com](https://capybarastudios.com)
 **Contact Email:** contact@capybarastudios.com